alann13/Intro-Component-Signup/README.md

 # Intro Component Sign Up

-Small component using Vitejs as a build tool.
+Small form validation component using Vitejs as a build tool.
+Goal is to add unit and e2e test into the project.

 <details>